alexpoov/alexpoov/posts/site-creation/00-preface/preface.md

 ### Statement of Objectives

 SOO, in this series of posts, I will try to achieve two things:
-* document the process of creating the new version of the https://alexpoov.com/ website.
+* create a website
-* structure the documents by subject topics.
+* document the process of creating in engaging and structured way.

-Ultimately, I want to create a multiple-entrance-network-like visual guide over my experience, so it can be both engaging and easy-to-follow for everyone who will find this materials in the internet.
+It's all clear with the first point.
+With the second one, ultimately, I want to create a multiple-entrance-network-like visual guide over my experience, so it can be both interesting and easy-to-follow for everyone who will find this materials in the global web.
 Importantly, this should not be an independent set of learning materials.
 I will reference a lot of external materials that I like the most, explaining only those steps that are directly connected to my design and implementation decisions.
 So, if these materials will ever see the light: it's supplementary notes, not instructions.

 Whooh, I guess that's it.
 Let's do it!